-Push credentials are required to receive incoming call alerts on iOS and Android apps.
-The alert is delivered to devices using Push Notifications.
+Push credential is required to receive incoming call alerts on iOS and Android apps.
+The alert is sent to devices using Push Notifications.
 Plivo Mobile SDKs integrates Apple Push Notification service (APNs) for iOS and Firebase Cloud Messaging (FCM) for Android to send notifications to the app.
-These credentials are issued by the push vendors themselves.
+These push vendors themselves issue the push credentials.

 About Certificate ID

 Unique Certificate ID is generated for each Push credential uploaded on the Plivo console.
 To enable incoming calls for a Plivo Endpoint, register the endpoint using an endpoint username, password, device token, and the Certificate ID.
 Register Plivo endpoint using the method for iOS and Android.
 Presently, users can upload up to 10 certificates per account on the console.

 About Default FCM and APNS certificates

 The default certificate will be used to send Push notifications for the Plivo Endpoints that are not registered using any Certificate ID.
 (For more information, see Registering a Method for iOS and Android).

 Each iOS and Android platform has one default certificate per account, which is denoted by the “Default APNS” and “Default FCM” tags.
 You can change the default certificate anytime using the Certificate Edit option.

 Add a Push Credential

 Both iOS and Android Push Credentials are centrally managed in the console using Mobile Push Credentials.
 Android uses the FCM certificate type and iOS uses the APNS certificate type.
 You can upload up to 10 certificates per account on the console.

 Updating a Push Credential